babybeluga1980/documentation/Welcome-to-our-beta-program.md

 ## Ready to Start?

-Use our quick getting started [guide](https://www.startearly.ai/elements/getting-started), to help you effortlessly create your first 20 unit tests with just 5 minutes of setup
+Use our quick [getting started guide](https://www.startearly.ai/elements/getting-started) to help you effortlessly generate your first 20 unit tests on a sample-project with just 10 minutes of setup.

-To create tests on your own project, refer to our advanced setup and configuration [guide](https://www.startearly.ai/elements/setup-and-configuration-guide)
+To create tests on your own project, refer to our advanced [setup and configuration guide](https://www.startearly.ai/elements/setup-and-configuration-guide).

 ## What is Early?